sass/sass-site/source/blog/042-wide-gamut-colors-in-sass.md

 $is-legacy: color.is-legacy($brand);
 ```

-Once we can convert a color between spaces, we no longer consider those colors to be *equal*.
+Once we convert a color between spaces, we no longer consider those colors to be *equal*.
 But we can ask if they would render as 'the same' color, using the `color.same()` function:

 ```scss
 @use 'sass:color';